In this interview with Analytics India Magazine, Seby Kallarakkal talks about Nabler and current trends in Web Analytics.

 SK: Bulk of our business comes from the USA.
 However, we do have some business coming from India as well.

-I do believe that there are many organizations in India who are consumers of analytics.
+I do believe that there are many organizations in India that are consumers of analytics.
 But perhaps they prefer to get these things done internally.
-Analytics also involves fair amount of investment in tools and people.
+Analytics also involves a fair amount of investment in tools and people.
 Our experience with the organizations we have interacted with is that we are still in the process of getting there.

 AIM: How do you see Web Analytics evolving today in the industry as a whole?
 What are the most important contemporary trends that you see emerging in the Web Analytics space across the globe?